 Max LV and PV were 255 in LVM.
 In LVM2 it has no limit (snippet from vgcreate manpage below).

 -l, --maxlogicalvolumes MaxLogicalVolumes Sets the maximum number of logical volumes allowed in this vol- ume group.
 The setting can be changed with vgchange.
 For vol- ume groups with metadata in lvm1 format, the limit and default value is 255.
 If the metadata uses lvm2 format, the default value is 0 which removes this restriction: there is then no limit. -p, --maxphysicalvolumes MaxPhysicalVolumes Sets the maximum number of physical volumes that can belong to this volume group.
 The setting can be changed with vgchange.
 For volume groups with metadata in lvm1 format, the limit and default value is 255.
 If the metadata uses lvm2 format, the value 0 removes this restriction: there is then no limit.

 LVM2 is bundled with below extra features over LVM :

 - Shared volume support with GFS

 - Cluster suite failover supported

-This sums up difference between LAM and LVM2 versions.
-Write us in comments if you have corrections/suggestions.
+This sums up the difference between LVM and LVM2 versions.
+Write to us in comments if you have corrections/suggestions.